Advertising: 18th-19th century: Newspaper Advertising

 In June 1836, the French newspaper La Presse was the first to include paid advertising in its pages, allowing it to lower its price, extend its readership and increase its profitability and the formula was soon copied by all titles.

 Around 1840, Volney B. Palmer established the roots of the modern day advertising agency in Philadelphia.
 In 1842 Palmer bought large amounts of space in various newspapers at a discounted rate then resold the space at higher rates to advertisers.
-The actual ad – the copy, layout, and artwork – was still prepared by the company wishing to advertise; in effect, Palmer was a space broker.
-The situation changed when the first full-service advertising agency of N.W.
+The actual ad (copy, layout, and artwork) was prepared by the company advertising, with Palmer being a space broker.
+The first full-service advertising agency of N.W.
 Ayer & Son was founded in 1869 in Philadelphia.
-Ayer & Son offered to plan, create, and execute complete advertising campaigns for its customers.
+Ayer & Son offered to plan, create, and implement complete advertising campaigns for its customers.
 By 1900 the advertising agency had become the focal point of creative planning, and advertising was firmly established as a profession.

-Around the same time, in France, Charles-Louis Havas extended the services of his news agency, Havas to include advertisement brokerage, making it the first French group to organize.
+Around the same time, in France, Charles-Louis Havas extended the services of his news agency, Havas to include advertisement brokerage.
 At first, agencies were brokers for advertisement space in newspapers.

 Late 19th century: Modern Advertising

 The late 19th and early 20th centuries saw the rise of modern advertising, driven by industrialization and the growth of consumer goods.
-This era saw the dawn of ad agencies, employing more cunning methods— persuasive diction and psychological tactics.
+This era saw the early ad agencies employing more cunning methods such as persuasive diction and psychological tactics.
 Thomas J. Barratt of London has been called "the father of modern advertising".
 Working for the Pears soap company, Barratt created an effective advertising campaign for the company products, which involved the use of targeted slogans, images, and phrases.
 One of his slogans, "Good morning.
 Have you used Pears' soap?" was famous in its day and into the 20th century.
 In 1882, Barratt recruited English actress and socialite Lillie Langtry to become the poster girl for Pears, making her the first celebrity to endorse a commercial product.